 - SafetyCulture’s scheduling feature ensures that employees are reminded when temperature logs are due.

 - Be notified when scheduled inspections are missed.

 Monitor assigned tasks

-Should there be an equipment breakdown due to temperature threshold breach, immediately assign action for repair or maintenance and receive real-time status updates.
+Should there be an equipment breakdown due to a temperature threshold breach, immediately assign an action for repair or maintenance and receive real-time status updates.

 Cloud-based documentation of temperature logs

 - Worry less about losing important temperature log sheets.